 Rural Assistance Nepal

-Providing information is free and RAN helps volunteers who want to help at schools or healthposts and hospitals.
+Providing information is free and RAN primarily seeks to help medical volunteers who want to help at healthposts and hospitals.
 Training local staff is particularly useful.
-Thanks go to Expedition & Wilderness Medicine who provides a steady flow of volunteer medics - medical students, nurses and doctors.
+(Thanks go to Expedition & Wilderness Medicine who has provided a steady flow of volunteer medics).
+Medical students who want to complete their elective in a rural hospital are very welcome.

 Schools: In January 2008, an Italian volunteer spent six weeks at the school in Deusa, teaching English and giving teachers and children the chance to practice their English.
 He was the first volunteer this school has ever had.
 The encouragement this gave was very noticeable, and several volunteers have spent time here and at a number of schools in many other regions of Nepal.

-Volunteers do not need to have teaching experience (although this is useful, especially to help teach the teachers).
-Many schools are now getting computers, so sharing even the most basic understanding of computing is very useful to staff and students.
+In general, RAN does not encourage teaching volunteers as it is debatable how much value they can offer in rural schools.
+However as many schools are now getting computers, so sharing even the most basic understanding of computing can be very useful to staff and students.

 Health: For medical students, doctors or nurses interested in helping at a healthpost or small rural hospital, this is very useful, not only for the patients who otherwise do not have much access to good healthcare, but also for the medical staff.
 The difference between convincing a critically ill patient to go to a hospital that's maybe a day's walk away can save lives.
 Medics are encouraged to help train the teachers of the local schools in basic first aid and students in the rudiments of hygiene.